 In this blog, I’m going to share 3 reasons that make getting rid of clutter a struggle.
 Through my own decluttering journey, as well as with clients, I’ve discovered these same three reasons time and time again.
 Let’s jump in!

-3 Reasons Why Decluttering is Hard
+3 Reasons Why Decluttering is so Hard

 Guilt